Uconnect-Technologies/wertik-js/docs/v3/modules.md

 To get more familiar with Schema please open your schema from Apollo Playground running at `http://localhost:1200/graphql` where `1200` is the default port of Wertik JS.

 If you find any issues with `Filtering`, `Sorting` or `Paginating` rows.
-You can open a new issue at https://github.com/Uconnect-Technologies/wertik-js/issues/new.
+You can open a new issue [Here](https://github.com/Uconnect-Technologies/wertik-js/issues/new).

 # Using events with GraphQL CRUD operations